 So, in that type of example, at Acxiom, we often start with a data lake.
 Quite frankly, just full transparency, this is where we leverage Qubole heavily, from a compute platform perspective, on top of shared storage services like S3.
 And so, we might bring that data in, how do we then ultimately tie all that data together, so that we can recognize that consumer journey across the different channels, to finally recognize that conversion?

 John Riewerts (19:21):

 Now, that might have occurred by developing particular models around that data, to infer that conversion, where we may be using some kind of modeling platform, or we may be tying this into ultimately reporting that we’re going to be showing to a CMO, to say, “Hey, here’s your final conversion.”
-Where we’re pulling in different third party BI tools.
-These different use cases, pulling in these different third party partners, requires different underlying technology sometimes, because we all know that you can’t just necessarily go to Tool A and say, “Hey, I need you to work with this underlying data technology.”
-So the reality is, we ultimately have to have a couple different best of breed tool sets, to be able to ultimately enact that use case.
+Where we’re pulling in different third-party BI tools.
+These different use cases, pulling in these different third-party partners, requires different underlying technology sometimes, because we all know that you can’t just necessarily go to Tool A and say, “Hey, I need you to work with this underlying data technology.”
+So the reality is, that we ultimately have to have a couple different best of breed toolsets, to be able to ultimately enact that use case.

 John Riewerts (20:18):

 Another one might be a financial services client who sends out an ad to sign up for credit cards, something along those lines, and we might want to have a real-time engagement with that consumer, ultimately strengthening their journey, as they’re trying to identify the appropriate credit cards.
 Well, now this gets into, whether it be 200 millisecond response times, or often smaller, which requires, again, a different data technology such as a document store, like MongoDB or something like that.

 John Riewerts (20:59):